mattbdean/spinevis/docs/organization.md

 ## Build and temporary directories

- - `app/client/build` is a temporary website asset build location
  - `app/server/public` is the directory Express serves from. `grunt build` assembles all website assets and copies them to this directory.
  - `build/` contains build files relevant to both the server and the client (i.e. code coverage).
 Code coverage can be generated with `grunt testCoverage`.
 Server and client coverage can be merged with `grunt lcovMerge` and uploaded to Coveralls with `grunt coveralls`.